-Leather is by far one of the most durable and longest lasting upholstery materials available.
+Leather is by far one of the most durable and longest-lasting upholstery materials available.
 It’s perfect for any room, and in addition to withstanding all the rigors of daily life, it is a timeless material that never goes out of style.
-Investing in a high-quality top grain leather sofa provides exceptional long-term value.
+Investing in high-quality, top grain leather furniture provides exceptional long-term value.
 In fact, with proper care, your new sofa should last the rest of your life.

-Caring for a top grain leather sofa or other furniture isn’t difficult, but it’s a bit different from caring for other upholstery materials, such as vinyl or microfiber.
-By taking the steps to properly clean and protect your new future, you can ensure that it will provide you with years of beauty and comfort.
-If you are not quite sure how to properly care for your top grain leather sofa, keep reading to find out.
+Caring for a leather sofa or other leather furniture isn’t difficult, but it’s a bit different from caring for other upholstery materials, such as fabric.
+By taking the steps to properly clean and protect your new furniture, you can ensure that it will provide you with years of beauty and comfort.
+Read on to learn more about how to care for and clean top grain leather.

 What Is Top Grain Leather?

 When shopping for custom living room room furniture, you will likely encounter a few different types of leather.
 Top grain leather comes from the outermost layer of cowhide that is largely considered the highest quality part of the hide.
 It does not contain the fibrous second layer, known as the split, which makes it softer and more pliable.
 Top grain leather is an exceptional upholstery choice for sofas because it is easy to wipe clean and is resistant to staining.